 The original deal often limits the number of claims one can make to 2 to 3 per year.
 Thus, if you’re really clumsy with your phone, it is essential to take note of this fact, and try for insurance that has a higher cap to the number of claims you can file.
 In fact, you can even try and opt for more than single insurance if it is worth your money and if you feel the cap on one isn’t enough for you.

 The key takeaway is that phone insurance, unlike health or car insurance isn’t an absolute necessity.
-There are definitely benefits to ensuring your phone, and it is especially convenient for those that can’t seem to be more careful with their phone use, or just work in environments that are bound to damage modern fragile gadgets.
+There are definitely benefits to ensuring your phone, and it is especially convenient for those that can’t seem to be more careful with their phone use, or just work in environments that are bound to damage modern fragile gadgets like an automatic mop.
 There is also a clear-cut benefit in terms of peace of mind, since you don’t have to shell out extra cash for repairing your costly iPhone, which would cost as much as a mid-range phone sometimes.

 That said, it is also important to note that phone insurance might be unnecessary for most people.
 Most people do not end up losing their phone, and phones can be protected with covers and screen guards to avoid or minimise structural damage.
 In fact, most phone ownerships might just be too uneventful to justify spending insurance money.
 Insurance also has several red flags such as lethargic pay outs and deductibles, that make the experience difficult.
 Thus, if you do plan to get insurance, we’d recommend approaching a few different insurers, going through their plans in detail, asking their agents the questions we have pointed out and then making your decision.
 This makes the insurance experience seamless and worthwhile.